-This is a PhD research project based at MMU in partnership with and Body Eyes And Movement [BEAM] Lab Manchester University.
+This blog will mostly concern my PhD research project based at MMU in partnership with and Body Eyes And Movement [BEAM] Lab Manchester University.
 Funded by the North West Consortium Doctoral Training Partnership (NWCDTP) Scholarship Award.
 This blog is a repository for notes, documentation of experiments, and other research.

 This practice-based research centres around the artistic re-creation and re-appropriation, of science experiments for purposes of experience.
 Taking methods from experimental psychology, workshops will be prototyped through a process of feedback, reflection and action.
 Initial experiments [See here] test newly discovered multisensory illusions; in which participants are asked to create and embody ‘unfeasible’ objects or imagine what it is like to have an invisible hand.[Above] Some details of the Tactile Anchoring Device.